-This initiative is the capstone of Fuqua’s entrepreneurship educational offerings.
+In the Program for Entrepreneurs (P4E), undergraduate, graduate and professional students form multidisciplinary teams to explore potential markets for an innovation, evaluate the viability of a business model, develop strategies for bringing it to market and launching a new commercial or social venture - all in a structured participatory learning environment.
+This initiative is the capstone of Fuqua’s entrepreneurship educational offerings and is open to all university students.
 It leverages Fuqua’s academic research, courses and broad community of practitioners to work with entrepreneurs to define, plan, establish and finance new ventures.

 The primary benefits of this program to Fuqua are: